Slip and Fall Lawyer

-Unfortunately, fall accidents can indeed have serious ramifications.
+A slip and fall accident in Simsbury, Glastonbury or Hartford County, CT can indeed have serious ramifications.
 To further understand why fall accidents are so dangerous, you can check out some of the injuries they may cause.
-We have detailed those injuries below.
+Our Hartford County lawyers have detailed those injuries below.

 Traumatic Brain Injuries

 When we think of traumatic brain injuries, we tend to assume that they receive them by violent accidents.
-Car crashes, strikes to the head, or even bad bumps while playing contact sports are things we quickly recognize as causes of traumatic brain injuries.
+Car crashes, strikes to the head, or even bad bumps while playing contact sports are things a brain injury lawyer quickly recognize as causes of traumatic brain injuries.
 However, a slip and fall accident could also be why your brain is injured.

 Get an X-ray exam if you are experiencing severe discomfort after falling.
 You may already have a fractured hip, and you must confirm if that is the case.